Payment startup Chipper Cash raises $6M for Southern Africa expansion – TechCrunch

 Part of this venture influx was directed to potential Chipper Cash competitors.

 In two separate rounds, Chinese investors put $220 million into OPay and PalmPay — two fledgling payment startups with plans to scale in Nigeria and the broader continent.
-That money dwarfs rounds raised by other P2P focused fintech companies, such as Chipper Cash.
+That money dwarfs rounds raised by other P2P-focused fintech companies, such as Chipper Cash.

-On how the startup will compete with the these new players with big coffers, Serunjogi points to Chipper Cash’s gratis-payment structure, among other factors.
+On how the startup will compete with these new players with big coffers, Serunjogi points to Chipper Cash’s gratis-payment structure, among other factors.

 “Money doesn’t buy product market fit.
 It doesn’t buy ultimate success in this space,” he said.